do-diegoortiz/jasmine-abc/README.md

 ### spyOnProperty()
 Useful when we want to test the getters and setters from a property.
 It receives three arguments, the last one is optional and by default is a `get`

+## Testing Asynchronous Code
+Useful to work with promises.
+For this you should use the `done` callback in the describe, and call it at the end of your spec.
+Also you should mock the request, since we are testing the async method, not the request.